cynthiacrn/list-it-v1/README.md

 4. Creating public and private lists with specific access controls.
 5. Enhancing the design for better responsiveness.
 6. Adding tests for stability and reliability.
+7. Adding scrapping feature from product url
+8. Migrating project to Typescript

 Feedback and suggestions are welcome.
 Feel free to reach out or open an issue on GitHub to discuss the current implementation or ideas for improvement.